Frequently Asked Questions

 In other matters, the Legal Aid Commission provides free legal advice to the general public regarding most areas of law, such as family law, criminal law and discrimination issues.
 See the

-LawAccess NSW can provide assistance over the phone in relation to legal matters.
-Ph: 1300 888 529 or see the
+LawAccess NSW also provides assistance over the phone in relation to various legal matters.
+Phone 1300 888 529 or visit the

 LawAccess website for further information.

 Free assistance is usually available to any person who is approached or summonsed by the LECC or the ICAC and who is potentially a witness.

-We can provide legal services if you have been requested by LECC or ICAC officers to participate in an interview or if you have been served with a Notice to Provide a Statement of Information, Notice to Produce Documents, or a Summons to Appear to Give Evidence.
+We can provide legal services if you have been requested by LECC or ICAC officers to participate in an interview or if you have been served with a Notice to Provide a Statement of Information, a Notice to Produce Documents, or a Summons to Appear to Give Evidence.

-It may be a condition of the grant of assistance that if you are convicted of an indictable offence (other than an offence that was tried summarily) as a result of the investigation or inquiry, you are required to immediately repay to the Attorney General, in full, the total amount paid to you or on your behalf for your legal representation.
+It may be a condition of the grant of assistance that if you are convicted of an indictable offence (other than an offence that was tried summarily) as a result of the investigation or inquiry, you will be required to immediately repay to the Attorney General, in full, the total amount paid to you or on your behalf for your legal representation.

 If you are approached by investigators for a chat or an interview it is wise to seek legal advice before agreeing to participate.
 Information given in an informal manner (which may be recorded) will not be protected by the 'use immunity' provisions of the ICAC Act or LECC Act.
 Legal advice would usually suggest that it is preferable to provide information in a more formal manner, under the protection of the relevant Act.

 If the request is accompanied by a Notice to Produce or a Search Warrant, you must comply.
 Read the document carefully to ensure if the hand-over must be performed immediately.
 If so, an objection should be stated at this time.
 If not, seek legal advice before parting with any items.
 If the request is informal, and you comply, once again you will not receive the protection of the 'use immunity' provisions of the ICAC Act or LECC Act.